OfficeDev/microsoft-teams-apps-call-queue-scheduler/README.md

 This application works by manipulating the list of named agents in a Call Queue.
 This application does NOT support agents defined as part of a group or a Team channel.
 Since this application leverages named agents, the number of agents that can be active in the queue at the same time is limited to 20.
 The number of agents that could be potentially added to the queue can be much greater.

-Note: this application does not have an error handling to account for the case where the 21st or greater agent is added to the queue.

 See Step 3: Set up who will answer incoming calls [here](https://learn.microsoft.com/en-us/microsoftteams/create-a-phone-system-call-queue#steps-to-create-a-call-queue) for detail on the different ways agents can be defined to answer calls.

+Note: This is a sample application.
+It does not have robust error handling to accomodate all exceptions.
+This includes error handling to account for the case where the 21st or greater agent is added to the queue, or to handle situations involving groups or Teams channels.

 The architecture of this solution can be adapted to support other scenarios that require delegated admin management of Teams phone system or any other feature accessible via PowerShell cmdlet or even MS Graph API.